 Hawthorne-Longfellow Library, the Music Library, the Science Library and the Art Library have self-service printers and photocopiers operated by the OneCard system.
-OneCard vending units are located in Hawthorne-Longfellow and the Science Library, near the photocopy machines.
-The OneCard units dispense blank copy cards for the use of guest patrons.
+A OneCard vending unit is located in Hawthorne-Longfellow, near the photocopy machines.
+The OneCard unit dispenses blank copy cards for the use of guest patrons.
 The blank cards cost $1.00 and must be programmed with additional cash value for printing and making copies.
 “Swipe” the OneCard at the print release station to obtain printing and copying.

 Circulation Desk staff can provide change for bills up to $10, and will also provide assistance with the machines.